Bert and Ernie: Parody and other uses

 In April 2013, a pair of high energy neutrinos detected at the IceCube Neutrino Observatory, possibly of extragalactic origin, were nicknamed "Bert" and "Ernie".
 The British soap opera EastEnders has confirmed that characters Bert and Ernie Moon are named after the Muppets.

+Discography

+As the duo often sing in their skits, several albums were released, containing studio recorded versions of their songs.
+Bert's best known song is "Doin' the Pigeon".
+He and Ernie both had their own video, The Best of Ernie and Bert, and their own album, Bert and Ernie's Greatest Hits.
+Only Ernie, however, has hit the U.S. Billboard Hot 100 with his song "Rubber Duckie", in September 1970.

 Internationally

+Sesame Street is localized for some different markets.